 It's good to elevate the base of your compost bin so it's not directly touching the ground.
 This helps with the thermal balance, meaning, not making the inside pod too hot or too cold.
-Also, this gap allow some good air flow & gas exchange in and out, which is good to create an abundant oxygen supply for the larvae.
+Also, this gap allow some good air flow & gas exchange in and out, which is good to create an abundance of oxygen supply for the larvae.

 Remember to drill some holes at the bottom of the bin.
-Half-inch hole would work fine.
+Half-inch (1 cm) hole would work fine.
 We don't want anything bigger than that because the rodents might find their way into bigger holes.

 Coconut shells, sawdust, wood chips or sand also work.
 Straw may not be ideal because it takes up quite a bigger volume than the other materials.

 On top of that, we can add some mulch.
 Pine mulch is okay for this.
 A weed barrier helps separate the bigger pieces from the smaller pieces for easier cleaning.

 Now on top of that bottom layer, we can dump the foods in.
 These are whatever we have left in the kitchen or take-home foods from the eateries.

 When you're starting your bin, it's good to make the foods a bit more moist.
 This prevents them from drying out & hardening up.
 We'll put in a little bit of food first just enough for the BSF larvae & to keep the mold and houseflies away.